 Harvard Law Review

-Rothman, Jennifer, "Navigating the Identity Thicket: Trademark's Lost Theory of Personality, the Right of Publicity, and Preemption" (2022).
-Faculty Scholarship at Penn Law.
+Rothman, Jennifer E., "Navigating the Identity Thicket: Trademark's Lost Theory of Personality, the Right of Publicity, and Preemption" (2022).
+All Faculty Scholarship.
 2830.